NiceneNerd/BCML/README.md

 You *can* put BCML elsewhere if you want.
 You'll just need to specify the `graphicPacks` directory when you run it.

+**Notice:** While it is certainly possible to use BCML for some mods and install others manually, no compatibility is guaranteed.
+It is recommended to uninstall all Cemu mods before using BCML, and then to reinstall them through BCML.

 ## Supported Mods

-- Mods must be packed as ZIP and RAR archives
+- Mods must be packed as ZIP, 7z, or  RAR archives.
-- *7z is **not** currently supported.* This may change in a future release.
-If necessary, you can manually extract a 7z mod and then make a new ZIP.
 - Only mods with a `rules.txt` file for Cemu graphics pack file replacement are suppported.
 If you want to convert an older mod, you might find help from [this guide](https://gamebanana.com/tuts/12493).

 ## Usage